Tim Burton's "Wednesday" is straightforward, bold, socially awkward, and not forced.

 The war on L.A.'s murals was intentional, and now the effects may be irreversible.

-Border cities have historically been sites of innovation, the exchange of ideas, and artistic and intellectual movements.
+Border cities have historically been sites of innovation, the exchange of ideas, and artistic movements.

 More than music, Los Tigres del Norte is the soundtrack to our identity.

 "La Tierra Mia" seeks to tell the story of Chicano Park while bridging the gap between generations.